Christian culture: Science and technology

 Earlier attempts at reconciliation of Christianity with Newtonian mechanics appear quite different from later attempts at reconciliation with the newer scientific ideas of evolution or relativity.
 Many early interpretations of evolution polarized themselves around a struggle for existence.
 These ideas were significantly countered by later findings of universal patterns of biological cooperation.
 According to John Habgood, all man really knows here is that the universe seems to be a mix of good and evil, beauty and pain, and that suffering may somehow be part of the process of creation.
 Habgood holds that Christians should not be surprised that suffering may be used creatively by God, given their faith in the symbol of the Cross.

 Robert John Russell has examined consonance and dissonance between modern physics, evolutionary biology, and Christian theology.

 Christian philosophers Augustine of Hippo (354–430) and Thomas Aquinas held that scriptures can have multiple interpretations on certain areas where the matters were far beyond their reach, therefore one should leave room for future findings to shed light on the meanings.
 The "Handmaiden" tradition, which saw secular studies of the universe as a very important and helpful part of arriving at a better understanding of scripture, was adopted throughout Christian history from early on.
 Also the sense that God created the world as a self operating system is what motivated many Christians throughout the Middle Ages to investigate nature.

 Modern historians of science such as J.L.
 Heilbron, Alistair Cameron Crombie, David Lindberg, Edward Grant, Thomas Goldstein, and Ted Davis have reviewed the popular notion that medieval Christianity was a negative influence in the development of civilization and science.
 In their views, not only did the monks save and cultivate the remnants of ancient civilization during the barbarian invasions, but the medieval church promoted learning and science through its sponsorship of many universities which, under its leadership, grew rapidly in Europe in the 11th and 12th centuries, St. Thomas Aquinas, the Church's "model theologian", not only argued that reason is in harmony with faith, he even recognized that reason can contribute to understanding revelation, and so encouraged intellectual development.
 He was not unlike other medieval theologians who sought out reason in the effort to defend his faith.
 Some of today's scholars, such as Stanley Jaki, have claimed that Christianity with its particular worldview, was a crucial factor for the emergence of modern science.
 Some scholars and historians attributes Christianity to having contributed to the rise of the Scientific Revolution.

+Professor Noah J Efron says that "Generations of historians and sociologists have discovered many ways in which Christians, Christian beliefs, and Christian institutions played crucial roles in fashioning the tenets, methods, and institutions of what in time became modern science.
+They found that some forms of Christianity provided the motivation to study nature systematically..."
+Virtually all modern scholars and historians agree that Christianity moved many early-modern intellectuals to study nature systematically.